 The risk is further increased when patients take Celexa with some antiarrhythmics.
 These antiarrhythmics include quinidine and sotalol.

-Some patients complain Lexapro causes decreased appetite, weight gain, vomiting and vivid dreams.
-Patients also reported a tingling sensation in arms, hands, feet and legs.
+Some patients complain that Lexapro causes decreased appetite, weight gain, vomiting and vivid dreams.
+Patients also reported a tingling sensation in the arms, hands, feet and legs.

 Lexapro users may experience more difficulties sleeping compared to patients taking other SSRIs.